huggingface/blog/ml-web-games.md

 ### What is Transformers.js?

-[Transformers.js](https://huggingface.co/docs/transformers.js) is a JavaScript library which allows you to run [🤗 Transformers](https://huggingface.co/docs/transformers) directly in your browser (no need for a server)!
-It's designed to be functionally equivalent to the python library, meaning you can run the same pretrained models using a very similar API.
+[Transformers.js](https://huggingface.co/docs/transformers.js) is a JavaScript library that allows you to run [🤗 Transformers](https://huggingface.co/docs/transformers) directly in your browser (no need for a server)!
+It's designed to be functionally equivalent to the Python library, meaning you can run the same pre-trained models using a very similar API.

 Behind the scenes, Transformers.js uses [ONNX Runtime](https://onnxruntime.ai/), so we need to convert our finetuned PyTorch model to ONNX.